stefan-architects/StefanMoore/README.md

 See all certifications on my Credly profile: → [stefan-certs](https://www.credly.com/users/stefan-certs)

 ## 🗺️ Certification Roadmap
-* Preparing to sit for the AWS Solutions Architect Associate exam
+* Strengthening cloud architecture foundation for the AWS Solutions Architect Associate exam
-* Working toward the AWS Certified CloudOps Engineer – Associate certification
+* Working toward the AWS Certified CloudOps Engineer – Associate certification (*planned after strengthening baseline provisioning skills*)

 ## 🤝 How to Connect & Contribute
 * If you’re curious about the reasoning behind any experiment, architectural choice, or failure scenario, I’m always open to discussing the details.